AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Rates for High-Risk Drivers in Michigan

-On average, high-risk drivers in Michigan pay annual insurance costs of $2,668, 39 percent more than the average across all drivers.
-However, some insurance companies are cheaper than others.
+On average, high-risk drivers in Michigan pay annual car insurance costs of $5,334, which is 136 percent higher than the average for all drivers.
+Exactly how much you pay will depend on your high-risk designation.
+DUIs tend to be one of the costliest.
+Additionally, some insurers offer lower rates than others.

-Check out Progressive for some of the lowest rates for high-risk drivers.
+Progressive generally has some of the lowest rates for high-risk drivers in Michigan.

 Cost of car insurance by company Low-risk drivers High-risk drivers Percentage increase